 Have you ever wondered what Computer Science is really all about?
 Here we offer a number of opportunities for schools, ICT teachers and the general public to find out more about Computer Science.
 Our staff engage in a number of public outreach activities during the year, including guest lectures and media appearances.
 Also, we participate in summer schools for post-GCSE and organise special events for local schools, by arrangement.

 Masterclasses for Schools

-We offer three different masterclasses, designed mainly for students in school years 10-12.
+We offer different masterclasses, designed mainly for students in school years 10-12.
 Each masterclass lasts for one and a half hours, and gives you hands-on experience using computers to do something exciting.
 Each masterclass can take a maximum of 15 students, plus accompanying staff from their school.
-Choose from one of the following:
+Examples of activities we can run are:

 - Building 3D Worlds in Virtual Reality